Decoding Cold Email Open Rates and Choosing a Smarter Path

 Understanding the average open rates and conversion metrics for cold emails will give you some perspective into your own performance.
 But as we dissect these numbers, you’ll see that cold email might not be the magic solution you anticipated.

-Recent studies report average open rates as high as 44 percent.
+Recent studies report average open rates for cold emails between 40% and 60%.
 But that doesn’t mean users have become more interested in cold emails.
-In fact, other engagement metrics tell a different story: average reply rates have declined over the years — 8.5 percent in 2019 vs. 7 percent in 2023.
+In fact, other engagement metrics tell a different story: average email reply rates have declined over the years.

 So, why are open rates higher?